awsdocs/amazon-fsx-lustre-user-guide/doc_source/getting-started.md

 To perform this getting started exercise, you need the following:
 + An AWS account with the permissions necessary to create an Amazon FSx for Lustre file system and an Amazon EC2 instance\.
 For more information, see [Setting Up](setting-up.md)\.
-+ An Amazon EC2 instance running a supported Linux\-based Amazon EC2 instance in your virtual private cloud \(VPC\) based on the Amazon VPC service\.
-The Lustre client supports CentOS 7, CentOS 7\.5, RedHat 7, RedHat 7\.5, SUSE Linux 12 SP3, and Ubuntu 16\.04\.
-For this getting started exercise, we recommend CentOS 7, which is available in the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B00O7WM7QW?ref=cns_1clkPro)\.
++ An Amazon EC2 instance running a supported Linux release in your virtual private cloud \(VPC\) based on the Amazon VPC service\.
+The Lustre client supports Amazon Linux, Amazon Linux 2, CentOS 7\.5, RedHat 7\.5, SUSE Linux 12 SP3, and Ubuntu 16\.04\.
+For this getting started exercise, we recommend CentOS 7\.5, which is available in the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B07DPPMZ6R?qid=1551900841128&sr=0-1&ref_=srh_res_product_title)\.
 When creating your Amazon EC2 instance for this getting started exercise, keep the following in mind:
   + We recommend that you create your instance in your default VPC\.
   + Verify that an inbound rule exists for the security group you're using with the following values\.
     + **Type:** TCP